arcalot/arcalot.github.io/docs/arcaflow/index.md

 <h2>Not a CI system</h2>

-Arcaflow is **not designed to run as a persistent service nor to record workflow histories**, and in most cases it is **probably not the best tool to setup or manage infrastructure**.
-For end-to-end CI needs, you should leverage a system that provdes these and other features (possibly something from the Alternatives list below).
+Arcaflow is **not designed to run as a persistent service nor to record workflow histories**, and in most cases it is **probably not the best tool to set up or manage infrastructure**.
+For end-to-end CI needs, you should leverage a system that provides these and other features (possibly something from the Alternatives list below).

 Arcaflow is, however, **an excellent companion to a CI system**.
 In many cases, building complex workflows completely within a CI environment can effectively lock you into that system because the workflow may not be easily portable outside of it or run independently by a user.
 An Arcaflow workflow **can be easily integrated into most CI systems**, so a workflow that you define once may be moved in most cases without modification to different environments or run directly by users.